tcheukueppoo/maat/docs/gc.md

 ```

-Irrespective of how much time the program would take to allocate memory up until
+Irrespective of how much time the program will take to allocate memory up until
 the `GCDebt`/`-GCSIZE` becomes postive, a very large step multiplier can
 significantly affect how the collector's CPU time is spend at the price of
 memory consumption which at some point can radically change the nature of the
 collector.

+### Incremental Major Collection